Cycling trails in New Zealand's South Island

-Further south and near Blackball, the famous grade 4 Croesus Track is a one-day 38km return track (grade 4) travels an old mining trail through forest.
+Further south and near Blackball, the famous grade 4 Croesus Track is a one-day 38km return track (grade 4) that travels an old mining trail through forest.
 This trail is for experienced riders prepared for a rough, steep track that’s listed as "mostly rideable".
-From the high point above the bushline, the return ride is described as "fantastic ride, becoming quite technical at speed".
+From the high point above the bushline, the return ride is described as "a fantastic ride, becoming quite technical at speed".

-The Hokitika hinterland also has a range of trails, including the grade 4 Kaniere Water Race which is a 1- to 2-hour 10km ride that ranges from easy to demanding.
+The Hokitika hinterland also has a range of trails, including the grade 4 Kaniere Water Race which is a 1 - 2-hour 10km ride that ranges from easy to demanding.

 Christchurch - Canterbury trails